 Apple products are, as no small number of analysts have noted, similar.
 While they are priced at a premium, they are abundant in the market, accessible (if you have the cash, you can walk right into an Apple store on any day, save for the initial new iPhone drop day once very year or so, and buy an iPhone, iPad, watch, or computer), and they are churned out in factories in China.

-The luxury purists amongst us take an inventory of these characteristics, compare them to those embodied by say, Hermès, Brunello Cuccinelli, some of the top watch brands, maybe Chanel, and the like, and call foul on the labeling of both Louis Vuitton and Apple, among other similarly positioned brands, as luxury.
+The luxury purists among us take an inventory of these characteristics, compare them to those embodied by say, Hermès, Brunello Cuccinelli, some of the top watch brands, maybe Chanel, and call foul on the labeling of both Louis Vuitton and Apple, among other similarly-positioned brands, as luxury.
 Their brand story-telling may aim to elicit luxury, but their daily realities – whether it be excessive scaling or the use of more affordable materials – are not.

 To this, the non-purists say that the consumer – hell, the world – has changed and so, too, should the definition of luxury.
 It should be modernized.

-Relatively few discussions of Apple-as-luxury specifically acknowledge and take into account these differing approaches to defining what is luxury in the modern market, and so, their findings, which firmly situate Apple in the echelon of luxury, arguably fall a bit short for lack of context, no?
+Relatively few discussions of Apple-as-luxury specifically acknowledge and take into account these differing approaches to defining what is luxury in the modern market, and so, their findings, which firmly situate Apple in the echelon of luxury, very well may fall a bit short.